Kara Lawson

-Kara Marie Lawson (born February 14, 1981) is an American basketball coach and former player who is the head coach of the Duke Blue Devils women's basketball team.
+Kara Marie Lawson (born February 14, 1981) is an American basketball coach and former player who is the head coach for the Duke Blue Devils women's basketball team and the U.S. women's national team.
 She played professionally in the Women's National Basketball Association (WNBA) and has also been a basketball television analyst for ESPN and the Washington Wizards.
 Lawson primarily played as a shooting guard.
 She won a gold medal at the 2008 Olympics in Beijing, China, a championship with the Sacramento Monarchs in the 2005 WNBA Finals, and coached the United States women's national 3x3 team to gold in the 2020 Summer Olympics.
 Lawson retired from the WNBA in 2015 to focus on her broadcasting career.
 She began her coaching career as an assistant coach for the Boston Celtics of the NBA in 2019.

+Early life and education

+Kara Lawson was born in Alexandria, Virginia, to parents William and Kathleen Lawson.
+She has two sisters, Susan and Mary Katherine.

+Lawson attended Sidwell Friends School her freshman year, then went to West Springfield High School, where she played on the girls' basketball and soccer teams.

 Playing career

 High school

-Lawson attended Sidwell Friends School her freshman year, then went to West Springfield High School, where she played on the girls' basketball and soccer teams.
 Lawson was named a WBCA All-American in 1999.
-Her high school record was 83-2 and won 2 state championships in her sophomore and senior years with a perfect 30–0 record.
+Her high school record was 83–2 and won two state championships in her sophomore and senior years with a perfect 30–0 record.
 She participated in the 1999 WBCA High School All-America Game, where she scored twenty points, and earned MVP honors.